mmastrac/blaze/README.md

 ## Quick Start

 ```
+# Run the emulator with a display and comm1/2 in loopback mode
 cargo run --release -- --rom roms/vt420/23-068E9-00.bin --display

+# Run the emulator with a display and comm1 connected to "/bin/sh"
+cargo run --release -- --rom roms/vt420/23-068E9-00.bin --display --comm1-exec "/bin/sh"
 ```

 Input is still a work in progress, but the following keys are supported: